 Checks should be made payable to the Church, with a notation that the funds are to be placed in the desired fund – Benevolence or Missions.
 The Church cannot guarantee this

 April 13, 1999

 Trinity Church of Lubbock, Inc.

 Chief Financial Officer

 Throughout our 40+ year history, Trinity has demonstrated strong stewardship and accountability.
 One of the ways this has been accomplished is through our annual financial statement audit.
-This year's audit was completed on November 14, 2018 by the independent CPA firm Lam Vinson and Company, LLP.
+This year's audit will be completed in November of 2020 by the independent CPA firm Lam Vinson and Company, LLP.
 The complete report is available in the Church Business Office by appointment.